 Where to Stay

 We stayed at the Moxy South Beach.
-I have a full recap here but it was the perfect location!
+I have a full recap here but it’s the perfect location!
 They have a pool with a restaurant and rooftop bar and mom and I spent most evenings there watching the sunset.

 What do Do